-If you are suffering from high anxiety or panic attacks there is treatment!
+If you are suffering from high anxiety or panic attacks, anxiety treatment can help!
 One of the most difficult aspects of high anxiety and panic attacks is the fear that you will never be able to get better.
-So, you get into a spiral of worrying that you’ll never stop worrying!
-It seems like a never ending merry-go-round.
-But now it’s time to get off.
+So, you get into a spiral of worrying that you'll never stop worrying!
+It seems like a never-ending merry-go-round.
+But now it's time to get off.

-You may have already had treatment for anxiety or Panic disorder.
-You may have been taught breathing techniques, meditation, or journaling – all of which are great techniques!
-The problem is those techniques only “neutralize” your anxiety – merely just slows it down.
-Those techniques don’t actually fix the problem or reduce your symptoms.
-To make matters worse, many therapists and outpatient centers view anxiety as “run of the mill” or basic.
+You may have already had anxiety treatment or panic attack treatment.
+You may have been taught breathing techniques, meditation, or journaling.
+All of which are great techniques!
+The problem is those techniques only "neutralize" your anxiety.
+As a result, they only slow your anxiety down.
+Those techniques don't actually fix the problem or reduce your symptoms.
+To make matters worse, many therapists and outpatient centers view anxiety as "run-of-the-mill" or basic.
 But your high anxiety is not basic or ordinary!
-In many cases, it has made your life unbearable.
+Often, it has made your life unbearable.

 Exposure and Response Prevention (ERP)

-Exposure and Response Prevention is the gold standard of treatment for anxiety based disorders.
-ERP is a form of Cognitive therapy that focuses on how the mind views anxiety and works on reprogramming the brain’s response to it.
+Exposure and Response Prevention is the gold standard of treatment for anxiety-based disorders.
+ERP is a form of Cognitive therapy.
+It focuses on how the mind views anxiety and works on reprogramming the brain's response to it.
 In therapy, a skilled ERP therapist works on exposing your mind to your fears to desensitize it from your fear.
-Then this allows your responses (usually avoidance or control) to fears, worries, and panic to change.
-This change ultimately relieves you of the grueling suffering associated with high anxiety and panic attacks.
+Then, this allows your responses (usually avoidance or control) to fears, worries, and panic attacks to change.
+In the end, this change relieves you from the grueling suffering associated with high anxiety and panic attacks.